Happy Fursday, Missians!

 Amen."

-—from United States Conference of Catholic Bishops, "Prayers and Blessings for Special Occasions: Saint Francis: Blessing of Animals"
+—from United States Conference of Catholic Bishops, "Prayers and Blessings for Special Occasions: Saint Francis: Blessing of Animals"for our friends the animals, your creatures.

 "The animals of God's creation inhabit the skies,the earth and the sea.